petras5/skygraph_graph_database/README.md

 * **`Skygraph_seminar.pdf`**: The full seminar paper (in Croatian), providing a detailed explanation of the project, methodology, and results.

-* **`cypher_queries.cypher`**: A file containing all the Cypher queries discussed and implemented in the seminar paper, ready for use with Memgraph.
+* **`skygraph.cypher`**: A file containing all the Cypher queries discussed and implemented in the seminar paper, ready for use with Memgraph.

 ### Getting Started